Welcome my friends. I see you’re on the hunt for the best camping hammocks.

 When I talk about safety I'm talking about creepy things!

 This is something that concerned me when I first began camping.
 Everything was coming to kill me past 9pm as being more out in the open scared me!

 While 99% of it is in my head it doesn't hurt to be prepared for the fast approaching zombie apocalypse (and the odd animal after your food).
 So here are a few tips to make sure you're left alone at night.

 This is a great rule to follow whether you're in a hammock or tent.
 Don't sleep with your food.
-No matter how much you like giving your sausage a cuddle, waking up face to face with a grizzly is a great way to put an end to your camping trip.
+No matter how much you like giving your sausage a cuddle, waking up face to face with a grizzly is a great way to put an end to your trip.

 Make sure that all your food is kept at least 100 feet away from your camp.
 Or when if you're feeling especially like an adventurer you could give the Bear Swing a go.

 If you're as shocking at the bear swing as I am, you'll need about 30mins to actually get the rope over a branch!

-You're obvioulsy suspended in a hammock which means you're protected from more weasly animals like squirrels or snakes.
+You're obviously suspended which means you're protected from more measly animals like squirrels or snakes.

 If you're confident in the strength of your hammock (you'll be Ok with the ones I've suggested) then you can hang it up pretty high.
 As long as you're able to get in and out then the skies the limit 😉

 Pick A Camp That's Away From Animal Activity

 It's tempting to pitch your camp next to postcard picture lakes, but it's probably wiser to pitch it a little further away from the waters edge.

 Who knows what kind of activitiy could go on there at night.
 Animals or otherwise!

 Keep an eye out for game trails as well.

 You’ll want to make sure you don’t set your hammock across one of them and get eaten or shot.
-Both of those things are rubbish to have happen to you on a camping trip.
+Both of those things are rubbish to have happen to you on an adventure trip.

 Are They Bad For Your Back?